-Respect for the port environment, therefore, reduction of consumption, pollution and noise
+Respect for the port environment, meaning consumption, pollution and noise reductions

-Recently, GBE was involved in the supply of eight 4000 kVA, 20/0.69 kV transformers with an AFWF ventilation system that were installed in a port in Denmark.
-The epoxy resin insulated transformers have fully satisfied the expected performance while maintaining small sizes and very low weights.
-The air-water exchange system is contained inside a unit located at the base of the transformer.
-Routine and type tests were carried out in the presence of the end customer.
-The temperature-rise test was carried out by means of a hydraulic circuit complete with pumps and tanks for the timely control of the temperature and water flow within the exchangers.
+GBE was recently involved in the supply of eight 4000 kVA, 20/0.69 kV transformers with an AFWF ventilation system that were installed in a port in Denmark.
+The epoxy resin insulated transformers have fully met the expected performance while maintaining small sizes and very light weights.
+There is a air-water heat exchanger system inside a unit located at the base of the transformer.